garylirocks/quickrefs/azure-active-directory.markdown

 - P2 feature
   - If you have a P2 license plan and already use PIM, **all role management tasks are performed in the PIM experience**
+- When you enable PIM, an enterprise app named "MS-PIM" is added to your tenant automatically
 - Two types of role assignments:
   - Eligible role assignments
   - Active role assignments